soltros/Soltros-OS/README.md

 # /// This project has gone on hiatus ///

 # Working on Soltros OS was a huge learning experience for me.
 I learned a lot about RPM-Ostree and cloud-native distributions.
 However, I want to turn my interests back to NixOS.
-However, Soltros OS is fully automatic, and will auto-rebuild for LTS and Unstable every few days, and will always be updated to reach new upstreams.
+Soltros OS is fully automatic, and will auto-rebuild for LTS and Unstable every few days, and will always be updated to reach new upstreams.

 # SoltrOS - Desktop Edition